cabforum/servercert/docs/BR.md

 #### 7.1.6.4 Subscriber Certificates

-Effective 2020-09-30, a Certificate issued to a Subscriber MUST contain, within the Certificate's `certificatePolicies` extension, one or more policy identifier(s) that are specified beneath the CA/Browser Forum's reserved policy OID arc of `{joint-iso-itu-t(2) international-organizations(23) ca-browser-forum(140) certificate-policies(1)} (2.23.140.1)`.
+A Certificate issued to a Subscriber MUST contain, within the Certificate's `certificatePolicies` extension, one or more policy identifier(s) that are specified beneath the CA/Browser Forum's reserved policy OID arc of `{joint-iso-itu-t(2) international-organizations(23) ca-browser-forum(140) certificate-policies(1)} (2.23.140.1)`.

 The certificate MAY also contain additional policy identifier(s) defined by the Issuing CA. The issuing CA SHALL document in its Certificate Policy or Certification Practice Statement that the Certificates it issues containing the specified policy identifier(s) are managed in accordance with these requirements.

-For certificates issued prior to 2020-09-30, a Certificate issued to a Subscriber MUST contain a `certificatePolicies` extension.
-The extension MUST contain one or more policy identifiers that indicate adherence to and compliance with these Requirements.
-CAs MUST either use a CA/Browser Forum identifier reserved for this purpose or MUST use a policy identifier documented by the CA in its Certificate Policy and/or Certification Practice Statement to indicate the Certificate's compliance with these Requirements.

 Prior to including a Reserved Certificate Policy Identifier, the CA MUST ensure the following requirements are met: